Amyh97/Hubbub_codetest_Amy/improvements.md

 #### How I implemented this improvement:
 There is no way in the Django template to slice from a character to the end as the if/for loops don't work as neatly as they do in the view/in Python.
 This meant that I couldn't find the index of the @ and use that to slice.
 I also looked into adding extra detail to the `ListView` but that didn't seem to be the solution.
 While this could potentially be done by changing it from a `ListView` to a `DetailView` to allow me to pass extra context through (this way I can use a for loop as normal to get the index).
 Without massively changing the provided view the easiest way to help provide some privacy around the email was to truncate a x number of characters so the full email is not seen.

-#### Other improvements that could be made
+#### Other improvements that could be made:
 The background of the tiles could be coloured depending on the size of donation, or the house the donation was assigned to, to help make this page more visually appealing.

 ### Other

+#### Improvement that could be made:
-Add hubbub favicon from Django, nice little touch
+Add hubbub favicon from the Django one to make it look more on brand.

+#### How I implemented it:
+Change the image stored at `static 'images/favicons/hubbub_favicon.ico'` where `base.html` looks for the favicon.

 [Back](README.md)